Kilmainhamwood: Amenities

 There is a primary school, a church, two pubs, and a newsagent near the centre of the village.

-Kilmainham Wood station on the former Dublin to Kingscourt railway line was situated east of the village and was closed to passengers in 1947.
+Kilmainham Wood station on the former Dublin to Kingscourt railway line was situated east of the village and was closed to passengers in 1947, and became part of the Boyne Valley to Lakelands Greenway in 2024.

 Sport

 The local Gaelic football club is called Kilmainhamwood GFC.
 The club won the Meath Senior Football Championship once in 1996, however, they now compete in the Junior A Football Championship, which they have won three times in 1965, 1982 and most recently in 1994.
 Nobber is Kilmainhamwood's main football rivals.
 Notable former players for Kilmainhamwood include Brian Stafford, Sean McCormack and Jerry Owens.